checkly/docs.checklyhq.com/site/content/guides/setup-scripts.md

 }
 ```

 The last bit of the script is where we will extract the `id` of the newly created dummy check from the response to our axios request, in order to pass it on to our API check's own HTTP request.
-Specifically, we will adding the `id` to the target URL, as the target endpoint (`DELETE /v1/checks/{id}`) requires.
+Specifically, we will add the `id` to the target URL, as the target endpoint (`DELETE /v1/checks/{id}`) requires.

 ```js
 const checkId = data.id; // extract dummy check id from response